pawal/torrent-tracker/README.md

 ## Tracker lists

 `list.txt` is the seed list: 326 announce URLs covering 300 unique hostnames, merged from the original 2012 list plus three maintained public sources.
-Names that resolved NXDOMAIN — 64 of them, mostly casualties of the original 2012 list — have been dropped.
-Names that merely fail to answer (SERVFAIL, timeout) are kept: a broken delegation is not the same as a name that no longer exists, and that distinction is worth recording.
+The 64 names that resolved NXDOMAIN have been dropped, most of them casualties of the original 2012 list.
+Names that merely fail to answer (SERVFAIL, timeout) are kept, because a broken delegation is not the same as a name that no longer exists, and that difference is worth recording.
 Import any source directly:

 ```sh
 ./trackerd import --url ngosang      # github.com/ngosang/trackerslist